livecycle/Giveaway/README.md

   - **Invite a friend:** Click the "Invite" button and invite at least one other person to join your Livecycle "organization".

-  - **Share a screenshot** Share a screenshot of your Livecycle org dashboard on X (AKA Twitter) and tag @get_livecycle and @Docker.
-You can check out the [docs](https://preevy.dev/integrations/docker-extension) to learn how to access the dashboard.
+- **STEP 3:** **Show us a screenshot** Share a screenshot of your [Livecycle org dashboard](https://app.livecycle.run/) on X (AKA Twitter) and tag @get_livecycle and @Docker.
+  - To learn more about how to access the dashboard, check out the [docs](https://preevy.dev/integrations/docker-extension).

-- For BONUS POINTS - say hi in our [Livecycle Slack community](https://community.livecycle.io/)
+- **STEP 4:** (For BONUS POINTS :-) ) - Say hi in our [Livecycle Slack community](https://community.livecycle.io/).
+You can also ask us ANYTHING in the community if you run into any issues with the above steps.

+**THAT'S IT!
+You're now entered into the biggest giveaway the tech community has seen in a while**

+---

 ### FAQ